Crash of a Vickers 440 Wellington X near Meerhout: 3 killed

 Circumstances:

-The airplane departed RAF Scampton at 2015LT on an operation to Cologne.
-It was shot down by a Me.110 and crashed in Munsterbilzen, killing the entire crew.
+The airplane departed RAF Great Massingham at 1400LT on an operation to Courtrai-Wevelgem Airport.
+Approaching the target area, it was shot down by the German Flak and crashed near the airfield.
+All four crew members were killed.

 Crew: